Images

 Cost of ownership

 The battery used here is of the unique-to-BYD lithium-ion-phosphate 'Blade' variety, which incorporates cells mounted in the strips directly to the pack.
 Which, the Chinese maker says, allows for a much higher cell density than a conventional battery could offer.
 So a much higher driving range then?
 Afraid not.
-The 341 mile range of the top Dual Motor model is reasonably class-competitive, but way off being class leading.
+The 300-312 mile range figures of the top Dual Motor models are reasonably class-competitive, but way off being class leading.
 To preserve driving range in cold conditions, a heat pump is standard.

 Seal customers benefit from what the brand calls 'a high-voltage electric drive boost charging solution', which allows for faster charging.
 This technology innovatively uses the motor inductor to replace the boost inductor, to meet the 420-750V voltage range of charging piles with high-power DC charging.
 During the charging process, this BYD's drivetrain reduces the heat generation of the charging and distribution assembly for more reliable performance.

-The Seal offers an 11kW 3-phase on-board charger for AC charging, and can be fast-charged at a DC ultra-fast charging station at up to 230kW.
-With this amount of power, the battery can be charged from 30% to 80% in just 35 minutes.
+The Seal offers an 11kW 3-phase on-board charger for AC charging, and the 91.3kWh version can be fast-charged at a DC ultra-fast charging station at up to 230kW; it's up to 150kWh for the smaller 82.5kWh battery.
+With the 91.3kWh model, the battery can be charged from 10% to 80% in just 24 minutes (it's 32 minutes with the 82.5kWh model).

 You'd think that BYD building, designing and owning this car's entire set of EV drivetrain components (including battery and semiconductors) would allow the company to make the Seal able to offer a truly modern 800V electrical architecture capable of allowing charging with the new breed of ultra-rapid DC public chargers - something we've already seen in this class with the Hyundai Motor Group products.
 But no, it's the same conventional 400V system as everyone else uses.